Polarized QED cascades: Abstract

 \section{Abstract}

-By taking the spin and polarization of the electrons, positrons and photons into account in the strong-field QED processes of nonlinear Compton emission and pair production, we find that {the growth rate of QED cascades in ultra-intense laser fields can be substantially reduced.} While this means that fewer particles are produced, we also found them to be highly polarized.
-We further find that the high-energy tail of the particle spectra is polarized opposite to that expected from Sokolov-Ternov theory, which results from ``spin-straggling''.
+By taking the spin and polarization of the electrons, positrons and photons into account in the strong-field QED processes of nonlinear Compton emission and pair production, we find that the growth rate of QED cascades in ultra-intense laser fields can be substantially reduced.
+While this means that fewer particles are produced, we also found them to be highly polarized.
+We further find that the high-energy tail of the particle spectra is polarized opposite to that expected from Sokolov-Ternov theory, which cannot be explained by just taking into account spin-asymmetries in the pair production process, but results significantly from ``spin-straggling''.
 We employ a kinetic equation approach for the electron, positron and photon distributions, each of them spin/polarization-resolved, with the QED effects of photon emission and pair production modelled by a spin/polarization dependent Boltzmann-type collision operator.
-For photon-seeded cascades, depending on the photon polarization, we find an excess or a shortage of particle production in the early stages of cascade development, which provides a controllable experimental signature.
+For photon-seeded cascades, depending on the photon polarization, we find an excess or a shortage of particle production in the early stages of cascade development, which provides a path towards a controlled experiment.
+Throughout this paper we focus on rotating electric field configuration, which represent an idealized model and allows for a straightforward interpretation of the observed effects.